Institute of Wood Science

 History of the Institute

 The foundations and origins of the present Institute of Wood Science are written in the Rules of Internal Organization of the College of Economy and Forestry in Križevci in the Kingdom of Croatia of May 1860.
 The changes in teaching and the increase of the duration of classes adopted in 1877, resulted in the introduction of the courses in Wood Technology and the Use of Forests.
 A year later, in 1878 began the period in which Fran Kesterčanek was actively working on raising forestry teaching and the courses in Wood Technology and the Use of Forests.
 By the end of the 19th century, teaching activities moved from the Institute in Križevci to the Academy of Forestry at the Faculty of Wisdom/Philosophy of the University of Zagreb, where the Cabinet for Forestry and Production Professions was established, whose first Head was prof. Fran Kesterčanek.
 By extending the duration of the studies to four-years studies, also the subject courses developed, such as Anatomy and Physiology of Forest Trees, Forest Utilization and Mechanical Technology.

 Upon the foundation of the Faculty of Economy and Forestry in 1919, the courses Anatomy of Wood and Forest Utilization, Wood Industry and Trade were taught by prof. Andrija Petračić.

 The Institute of Forest Utilization was founded in 1924 and was led by the Head of the Institute, prof. Aleksandar Ugrenović, who was teaching Forest Utilization, Wood Industry and Trade.
 In 1941 prof. A. Ugrenović retired, and this course was entrusted to dr. Ivo Horvat.
 In the school year 1945/46, prof. Aleksandar Ugrenović returns to become the lecturer of the courses in Forest Utilization, Wood Industry and Trade.

-In 1948 the Institute for Forest Utilization grew into the Institute of Wood Technology as the new nucleus that will create new institutes of the Faculty of Forestry, or new Institutes of the future Department of Wood Technology of the Faculty of Forestry.
+In 1948 the Institute for Forest Utilization grew into the Institute of Wood Technology as the new nucleus that will create new institutes of the Faculty of Forestry and Wood Technology, or new Institutes of the future Department of Wood Technology of the Faculty of Forestry and Wood Technology.